 The breed of the dog makes a huge difference.
 Pastoral dogs, for example, tend to need a lot of exercise.
 Toy dogs will need a lot less room in the house.

 See the breed guide for details on a large number of dog breeds, or the dog guide for a more general look at the different types of dog.

 Questions to ask the breeder

 When buying a puppy, you should make sure the breeder knows what they are doing and that the puppy has been bred and raised well.
 Here are some questions to consider asking the breeder to keep yourself informed.

 - Can I see the mother of the puppies? - See if the mother is well behaved and has a nice temperament

 - How old is the mother? - She should be older than a year, but not elderly

-- How old are the puppies and are they weaned? – They should be old enough to be removed from the mother (at least seven weeks old)
+- Have the puppies been weaned? - They should be old enough to be removed from the mother (at least seven weeks old)

 - Have the puppies had any vaccinations? - Ask to see the certificate of vaccination